Yoga & Yoga Therapy

 I am incredibly excited to offer in-person classes this summer!

 Ready to get back out there in practice community?
 Join me for Yoga in the Garden!
 Bring your yoga mat or beach towel and breathe in the fresh morning air while moving and stretching your body.
-Classes are held in Grandmother's Garden at the Lincoln Park Cultural Center.
+Classes are held in Grandmother's Garden near the Lincoln Park Cultural Center.

 Mondays 8:00 - 9:00am, July 5 - August 23